 • Over 40 years of age

 • Have a parent or brother/sister with diabetes

 • Do not take 30 minutes of physical activity daily

 • Have high cholesterol

-And/or recognise any of these symptoms:
+And/or you encounter some of these symptoms:

 • Blurred vision